Banknote recirculation by credit institutions and other cash handlers

 - the broadening of the addressees of Article 6 to cover other economic agents (e.g. traders and casinos engaged in the processing and distribution to the public of banknotes via cash dispensers) and transporters of funds.

-Decision ECB/2010/14 lays down the procedures referred to in Article 6(1) of Regulation (EC) No 1338/2001, with which cash handlers have to comply when checking euro banknotes for authenticity and fitness.
-It has been amended by Decision ECB/2012/19 of 7 September 2012 to extend its scope to the authenticity and fitness checking and recirculation of new series of euro banknotes and to clarify a few requirements.
+Decision ECB/2010/14 establishes the procedures referred to in Article 6(1) of Regulation (EC) No 1338/2001, with which cash handlers have to comply when checking euro banknotes for authenticity and fitness.
+It was amended by Decision ECB/2012/19 of 7 September 2012 to extend its scope to the authenticity and fitness checking and recirculation of new series of euro banknotes and to clarify a few requirements, and by Decision ECB/2019/39 of 5 December 2019 to allow the reprocessing of banknotes not clearly authenticated and to introduce a new category of banknote handling machine.

 Decision ECB/2010/14 ensures that credit institutions and cash handlers only recirculate euro banknotes if they have been checked for both fitness and authenticity.
 These checks can be carried out either: (i) by a type of banknote handling machine which has been tested by a Eurosystem NCB; or (ii) by trained staff.
 Banknotes that have successfully passed machine checks can be reissued via automated teller machines or other customer-operated machines.
 Banknotes which have been tested by trained staff can only be disbursed over the counter.